Why Teachers Can’t Have a Normal Life?

 Long summer vacation with salary, weekends off, no work on special and regular holidays, field trips and teachers’ outing!
 How lucky we are to have these benefits and privileges!
-That, we often hear from others but there are many things many people who are not in our field don’t know.
+That, we often hear from others, but there are many things many people who are not in our field don’t know.

 1. MULTIPLE ROLES

 We are not just teachers.
 We are also parents, manager, peacemaker, clown, singer, dancer, actor, actress, drama queen, fashion model, mother, father and of course, a friend!
-Imagine having your students requesting you to sing first just for them to work on a certain activity you assign.
-Imagine thinking about the dress and make-up you will wear in a certain event.
+Imagine having your students requesting you to sing first just for them to work on a particular activity you assign.
+Imagine thinking about the dress and make-up you will wear in a specific event.
 Everything that we do in and outside the class, we do it as teachers.
 We switch from teacher to adviser to being a mom when our students need advice about his problems with his crush or friends.
 We are mentors and disciplinarians too.

 We are office workers.
-We finish hundreds of paper work every month.
+We finish hundreds of paperwork every month.
 Imagine the lesson plans and the multiple pages test!

 We are doctors too!
 We compute and adjust the grade of our students just for them to pass.